P500; Short form: BA/J

 Our network of alumni means we can provide a broad range of quality work placements for students and also master classes and guest lectures by distinguished alumni.
 In addition the Journalism Division works with major employers on special projects, for example with the BBC during the London Olympics.
 We have training partnerships with Trinity Mirror newspaper group, internship arrangements with magazines and the School runs major employability events to develop relationships with employers.
 UCLan also has links with international employers and a number of our graduates work abroad.

-The School of Journalism and Digital Communication and the wider university provides an excellent learning environment for students studying Journalism.
+The School of Journalism and Media and the wider university provides an excellent learning environment for students studying Journalism.
 There is a state-of-the-art Media Innovation Studio (MISt) offering multimedia facilities and a flexible creative space for events and journalism projects.
 MISt is also used for collaborative events within the university and with external partners.

 Students are assessed in a variety of ways, including: production of live news days; the editing and production of print material to deadline; production of pre-recorded packages; writing tests; interviewing tests; academic essays; individual and group presentations; formal examinations; coursework.
 Assessment is both formative and summative and is closely aligned to learning outcomes